 Benjamin Franklin once said that lost time is never found again.
 With so much to experience in Philadelphia, you won’t have to worry about lost time.
-Of course, the promise of walking in the steps of our Founding Fathers lures many a history enthusiast to the Cradle of Independence.
+Cheap hotels in Philadelphia provide you with the promise of walking in the steps of our Founding Fathers which lures many a history enthusiast to the Cradle of Independence.
 While you could spend your entire visit among the cobblestones in Old City reliving the revolution, there are so many other wonderful things to do in Philadelphia —like tasting the perfect pretzel or sipping a proper pint.

-More a city of neighborhoods than a massive metropolis, each street offers a taste of today’s Philadelphia mixed with a healthy dose of yesteryear.
+More a city of neighborhoods than a massive metropolis, each street offers a taste of today’s Philadelphia mixed with a healthy dose of yesteryear easily accessed by any of the Philadelphia hotels.
 With untouched urban woodlands, riverfront promenades, quaint rowhomes, and majestic modern monoliths, the City of Brotherly Love begs to be not merely visited, but befriended.

 Eats & Drinks

-When planning where to stay in Philadelphia, Center City should be on the top of your list.
+When planning where to stay in Philadelphia, hotels in Center City Philadelphia should be on the top of your list.
 Not only will you find a number of impressive accommodations, you’ll also be close to some of the finest restaurants, eclectic eateries, and welcoming watering-holes this side of the Atlantic.
 The Old City neighborhood of Center City offers you a choice of upscale dining, gastro-pubs, and street-corner food carts.
 Follow your hunger west from Old City to the Reading Terminal Market.
 The renovated train station is now a farmers market, food court, and beer garden that has a temptation for every taste.
+If you are looking for high-end stay, consider the Rittenhouse Hotel, one of the top-rated luxury hotels in Philadelphia just across the street from Rittenhouse park.
 Be sure to grab a Pennsylvania Dutch treat like chicken potpie or one of the city’s famous soft pretzels.
 Of course, any trip to Philly wouldn’t be complete without an obligatory cheesesteak.
 And, if beer is proof that God loves you and wants you to be happy, be sure to make a few stops along the way for a lager from Yuengling—America’s oldest brewery.